Greatest Film Scenes

 The Still-Alive "SLOTH" Crime Victim - A Major Jump-Scare

-Envy (confessed by Serial Killer John Doe)
+Envy (Confessed by Serial Killer John Doe)

 "Pretty Head" in a Box: Confession of Envy by John Doe